Only for fact-hunters!

 Believe it or not, English didn’t start in England!
 The language actually traces its origins to the tribes of northwest Germany and the Netherlands.
 Around the 5th century, the Angles, Saxons, and Jutes brought their Germanic tongue to Britain, giving birth to what we now call Old English.

-While modern English is worlds apart, you might spot some similarities in simple words like "house" (Haus in German) and "water" (Wasser).
-Who knew that something so "English" started out so Germanic?
+While modern English is worlds apart, you might still spot some similarities in simple words like house (Haus in German) and water (Wasser).
+Who knew that something so "English" had such Germanic roots?

 A growing dictionary: 4,000 words a year